vcwebio/conteco.controlplane.base/README.md

 The `controlplane.base` image of the __ContEco__ container ecosystem.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

-The `controlplane.base` image implement core controlplane functionality.
+The `controlplane.base` image implements the core controlplane functionality.
 * implementation of the commandline interfaces
 * extraction of the interactive commandline interface
 * full implementation of (console,) repo, build and release API
 * partial implementation of the config API - set of auxiliary methods
 * a set of internal auxiliary methods available to the internal API implementation.

-See `conteco.docs.overview` for more information on how to extract and use the commandline interface.

 ## Controlplane API

-The top level controlplane API consists of the following methods:

 * __console__
 API section containing methods that executes outside the context of a repository.